In A Survey 250 Adults

 Once your data is clean and organized, the next step involves calculating descriptive statistics.
 These provide a summary of the main features of your data:

 • Measures of Central Tendency: These describe the "center" of your data.
 For numerical variables, calculate the mean (average), median (middle value), and mode (most frequent value).
-For example, finding the average age of the respondents.
+Here's one way to look at it: finding the average age of the respondents.

 • Measures of Dispersion: These describe the spread or variability of your data.
 Common measures include the standard deviation (how much data points deviate from the mean), variance (the square of the standard deviation), and the range (the difference between the highest and lowest values).
 Understanding the standard deviation of income, for example, tells us how spread out the income levels are in your sample.

 • Frequency Distributions: For categorical variables, create frequency distributions showing the count and percentage of each category.
-For example, how many respondents are male vs. female.
+Take this: how many respondents are male vs. female.
 This simple summary can provide immediate insight into the composition of your sample.

 Inferential Statistics: Drawing Conclusions Beyond the Survey